 We were very excited to learn that we can harvest birch syrup right in our literal back yard here in Fairbanks, AK.
-With several dozen birch trees within a few yards of our house, we definitely wanted to get into it to see what it was all about.

 With only 1,500 gallons of birch syrup produced world-over annually, this seemed to be a very special thing that we could do up here in Interior Alaska that is unique to the area.